apache/couchdb/src/docs/src/config/intro.rst

 Setting parameters via the configuration file
 =============================================

+.. versionchanged:: 3.3 added ability to have ``=`` in parameter names
+.. versionchanged:: 3.3 removed the undocumented ability to have multi-line values.

 The common way to set some parameters is to edit the ``local.ini`` file (location explained above).